 Cool and refreshing, tzatziki sauce is made from yogurt, cucumber, garlic, mint, and a little bit of salt and pepper.
 A good source of calcium and protein, it’s usually served with Middle Eastern foods like gyro and falafel.
 Try on black bean burgers or use as a dip for veggies or chips.
 It also works wonders as a spread in sandwiches and wraps.

 Stop before you sprinkle.
 Made from preserved soy beans, soy sauce triggers umami – a fifth taste your tongue can discern – with its savory and meaty flavor.
-But sprinkle on a tablespoon and you’ll eat 920 mg of sodium, more than half of the recommended amount for the day.
+But sprinkle on a tablespoon and you’ll eat 920 mg of sodium, almost half of the recommended amount for the day.
 To cut salt, choose low-sodium soy sauce, but only use a little -- it’s still high in salt.
-One tablespoon has 575 mg of sodium, or a third of your daily limit.
+One tablespoon has 575 mg of sodium, or a fourth of your daily limit.

 View our slideshows to learn more about your health.